 Have your phone attached to your computer with a USB cable

-Download the kernel that suits your phone and at the end of it, you should have five files downloaded with the Odin, TWRP recovery, SuperSU file, drivers and kernel, making the list.
+Download the kernel to root Note 4 5.1.1 and at the end of it, you should have five files downloaded with the Odin, TWRP recovery, SuperSU file, drivers and kernel, making the list.

 Copy both the SU zip file and the kernel to your phone

-Unzip Odin zip file and run the exe program by double clicking it
+Unzip the Odin zip file and run the exe program by double clicking it

 Have your phone powered off and get the USB cable unplugged before holding down the volume, home and power tab to reveal the warning sign

 Have the USB cable connect your phone back to the computer and this will lead to the appearance of a .COM number on a blue box highlighted.
 If this doesn’t appear, you need to run your Samsung USB driver exe files once more with the windows driver properly installed.
 This should resolve the error.

 Choose AP on your phone , then select the .tar file for the TWRP

 Press down the volume, home and power button till it reboots then press the start button and with your phone turning off to slip into reboot, hold down the buttons to reveal TWRP recovery